jonescompneurolab/hnn-core/doc/contributing.md

 ### Keeping your code up-to-date by rebasing

-Imagine the following scenario: you just successfully got your Pull Request for `cool-feature` merged into `master`, and you start work on a second feature called `cool-feature-2`.
-However, while you're working on `cool-feature-2`, someone *else* got their own Pull Request, called `other-persons-feature`, also merged into `master`.
-Now, from your fork's perspective, both `master` and `cool-feature-2` are "out of date" with respect to the `upstream` remote (a.k.a. the `master` version of the code at
+Imagine the following scenario: you just successfully got your Pull Request for `cool-feature` merged into `main`, and you start work on a second feature called `cool-feature-2`.
+However, while you're working on `cool-feature-2`, someone *else* got their own Pull Request, called `other-persons-feature`, also merged into `main`.
+Now, from your fork's perspective, both `main` and `cool-feature-2` are "out of date" with respect to the `upstream` remote (a.k.a. the `main` version of the code at
 <https://github.com/jonescompneurolab/hnn-core> ).
 What do you do?
 Use the magic of `git
 rebase` to rewrite history!
 Great Scott!